Menu

 The only section that has no toilets is the ridge section between Bay of Many Coves campsite and Black Rock campsite (8km) as you’re traipsing mostly through private land.

-BEST TIME TO HIKE THE QUEEN CHARLOTTE TRACK
+BEST TIME TO HIKE

 The track is open year round as the weather tends to be milder on the northern end of the South Island.
-We hiked in early October and had mostly great hiking weather.
-The temperature hovered around 15-18°C and it was partly cloudy with intermittent showers on some days.

 I mostly hiked in leggings and a long-sleeved top (except for the last day when it was super sunny)

 The Marlborough Sounds region is known for its sunny weather even in winter but rain, of course, can strike at any time of the year.
-The region is fairly quiet over the colder months and you may struggle to book accommodation as a few close in the off-season.
+The region is fairly quiet over the colder months though, and you may struggle to book accommodation as a few close in the off-season.

 QUEEN CHARLOTTE TRACK: HIKING OPTIONS

-Unlike more structured trails like the Milford Track, your options for hiking the Queen Charlotte Track are nearly endless.
+Your options for hiking the Queen Charlotte Track are nearly endless.

 If you don’t want to hike the entire trail, you could just do a section of the QCT and get water taxis to/from almost any point on the trail.
 Alternatively, you could kayak some/all of it, and do it as a water adventure.
 Or mountain bike the QCT if you prefer a cycling trip.